DavidCradock/DC/README.md

 - Load the X.sln file into Visual studio, hit compile, done.

 TODO
-Convert all of String to use functions in DCCommon string
+Refactor imageAtlas.h/.cpp

 Notes...

-No logging because it's not needed overhead and I usually implement logging, then never use it.
+No logging because it's un-needed overhead and I usually implement logging, then never use it.
 The debugger is well suited for, surprise, debugging.
 The logs never help me.

 Changes to coding style